SENIOR PRODUCT

 Why

 The goal was to make collaboration feel like part of learning, not a distraction from it.
-As the flow expanded, it needed to support public and private sessions, moderated and unmoderated groups, one-time and recurring sessions, and moderator actions like adding members, assigning another moderator, stepping down, or leaving a session open for volunteers.
+As the flow expanded, it needed to account for public and private sessions, moderated and unmoderated groups, one-time and recurring sessions, and moderator actions like adding members, assigning another moderator, stepping down, or leaving a session open for volunteers.

 What worked

 The final concept gave Team Learning structure without making it rigid.
-It supported casual study groups, trainer-led sessions, public discovery, private invites, and live collaboration while keeping the training page anchored.
+It enabled casual study groups, trainer-led sessions, public discovery, private invites, and live collaboration while keeping the training page anchored.
 The lesson stayed central, and everything else worked around it.

 Jobs